Next Stop - Ihcblog!

 )));

-To adapt to its interface, we need to make two additional structures: EventWrapper and DummySerialEvent.
+To adapt to its interface, we need to create two additional structures: EventWrapper and DummySerialEvent.
 The main purpose is to implement Trigger and SerialEvents.
-This part of the code is not important; it is merely to satisfy the interface constraints.
+The part of the code for SerialEvents is not critical; it is only to satisfy its interface constraints.
+As for Trigger, it merely requires writing to the eventfd.

 1